 As the battle raged in the center and British left, both sides stubbornly slugging it out, the grenadiers were rushing to the far right in an attempt to flank Warner’s troops on the American left.
 Here scholars have described the action in which more recent studies have shed grave concerns for their accuracy.
 Ensign Anburey’s description, in which his account places himself among the grenadiers, has been accepted by several historians who wrote exclusively on the battle; most notably Nickerson, Dupuy, Ketchum, and to some extent the most recent extensive study on the battle by Dr. Venter.
 However, as an ensign in the 24th, he was not among the grenadiers on the right, but was with his unit attacking the center and Francis’ men lined along the crest of what has been called Monument Hill, who were behind a stone wall and timber barricades.
 His witness of events, combined with his preference to copy reports while adding his own embellishments, as well as writing for a London audience, has been subject to serious scrutiny, more so when considering other primary sources.

-First: as a detachment of grenadier under Major John Acland’s direct command approached this rocky precipice, Colonel Warner spotted them and sent part of his regiment to head them off.
+First Event: As a detachment of grenadier under Major John Acland’s direct command approached this rocky precipice, Colonel Warner spotted them and sent part of his regiment to head them off.
 Two companies of grenadiers, posted on the edge of the woods, watched as about sixty Green Mountain Boys crossed the field towards them with their weapons clubbed, the stock near the ground at their side indicating surrender.
 The British officer in charge ordered his men to hold their fire to accept the rebels’ submission.
 However, when the Americans were within ten yards of the British, they suddenly shouldered their weapons and fired, taking the British completely by surprise before hightailing it into the woods.
 Anburey wrote in disgust, “a breach of all military rules”, leaving men dead or dying in its wake.

 Questioned: No other primary source describes this episode nor does Daniel Chipman’s 1848 memoir of Seth Warren make mention.
 It was absent from Acland’s report nor was it in General Fraser’s and ultimately Burgoyne’s account.
 Historian Duling observed that, “It is difficult to image that in the heat of battle, the Americans could have concocted such a ruse and that professional British soldiers would fall for it.”
 Also, one must remember that Anburey was writing for an English public therefore exposing such a ‘gem’ of American deceit, especially so recently after the war, would help sell books.

-Second, Auburey’s description of the grenadiers’ route during their flanking movement has confused historians for decades as to which exact hill the grenadiers scaled.
+Second Event: Auburey’s description of the grenadiers’ route during their flanking movement has confused historians for decades as to which exact hill the grenadiers scaled.
 General Burgoyne was succinct in his description of the grenadier’s route: “The grenadiers scrambled up a part of that ascent, appearing almost inaccessible, and gained the summit before them which threw them [the rebels] into confusion.”
 But then Burgoyne wasn’t writing to promote a book.
 Auburey took this simple explanation, copying it nearly word for word, and then added his own colorful additions: “The grenadiers scrambled up an ascent which appeared almost inaccessible, and gained the summit of the mountain before them; this threw them [rebels] into great confusion.”
 He continued, “So precipitous were the crags that they had to sling their muskets and scramble up with the aid of both hands, supporting themselves on branches, tree roots, and projecting bits of rock.
 Indeed, the danger such inexperienced cragsmen were in from falling seems to have been as vivid to them as that which they ran in fighting.”
 Glorious in their determination, there was no stopping the grenadiers in their relentless climb.

 Questioned: Despite logic, Anburey’s account of the grenadier assent was given importance by historians who sought to established the route he described.
 Warner’s Green Mountain Boys took post on Pittsford Ridge and further north, not south.
 Francis’ men were positioned on what is now called Monument Hill.
 The fight was on Pittsford Ridge (not to be confused with the mountain) and the grenadiers flanking the American left would have done so on Pittsford Ridge.
 However, Anburey’s description did not match Pittsford Ridge as being inaccessible.
 The ridge slopes up, but is not precipitous; a present logging road easily climbs to the top.
 There is a sharp spine, however a hiker could easily scramble up (using Burgoyne’s words) and then down again before continuing toward the ridge line and Castleton Road.
 By any route, someone reaching the ridge would be breathing hard, but were in no danger of falling backwards with grave injury.
 Therefore historians, such as Nickerson who in 1928 accepted Anburey’s description verbatim, needed to make sense of the grenadiers’ mountaineering skills.
 As historian Duling wrote, “Therefore he [Nickerson] moved the location away from Pittsford Ridge.
 One half mile southwest of the battlefield and today’s visitor’s center is a rocky outcropping that fits Anburey’s description far better than the wooded slope to the east.
 Mt.
 Zion, presently known, rises four hundred feet above the valley.
 Decades later Dupuy in 1960, Ketchum in 1997, and Venter in 2015, took Nickerson’s lead and continued to accept Mt.
 Zion as the path the grenadiers took as they cut off the American retreat to the south.
 However, the supposed exploits on Mt.
 Zion made no sense.
 As Duling wrote, “There was enough room in the valley between Monument Hill and Mt.
 Zion – Pittsford Ridge – for the British to flank the Americans.
 A trek over the mountain [Zion] would have been a long, arduous, and pointless detour.
 For men armed with muskets, Mt.
 Zion offered no advantage and no threat.”

-The third episode claimed that despite the steep and difficult terrain which the men struggled over, they continued to prime and load their muskets.
+Third Event: This claimed that despite the steep and difficult terrain which the men struggled over, they continued to prime and load their muskets.
 They therefore abandoned trained discipline and instead, after priming, rammed the cartridge (which included powder and ball) by slamming the butt on the ground, rather than taking the time to use a ramming rod.
 Consequently, after the battle, they found their barrel full of half a dozen or misfired cartridges.
-Questioned: The battalion grenadiers were among the best trained troops in the British army.
-It is inconceivable that to a man, they would, in their haste, forget their training in the manual of arms and ingrained discipline, submit to a practice, like the greenest militia, cram their barrels with unexplored cartridges.

 Warner’s men had been stubbornly holding their position to the west of the Castle Town Road.
 When the grenadiers had crested the hill and came down the slope towards him, Warner knew he was in danger of being flanked and ordered his men to pull back to the east side of the road.
 They took a position behind a log fence that ran parallel to the road making a right angle as it continued along Pittsford Ridge.
 It was a strong position.
 To get at the rebels, the grenadier would have to attack over an open field under a deadly fire.
 The Green Mountain Boys continued a stiff resistance, however without reinforcements, Warner knew he could not hold the fence.
 On the rebel right, Francis and Titcomb, leading what was left of the 2nd, held the line at the stone wall.
 As stubborn as they were in holding, the British light infantry was just as obstinate in their attack.
 When Francis feared that this initial position was at risk, he ordered the men to pull back to a second position which, according to General Fraser, was a “hill of less eminence.”
 It was a gentle rise that offered some protection to lying troops.
 From here, with the light infantry and 24th pressing the attack, he ordered the men back once again and it believed it was here that he was shot in the arm.
 He refused help as his limb hung limp, rushing among the men and organizing them as they lined up behind a wooden fence on the east side of the Castle Town Road – the same fence that Warner’s men were behind though they were further south along Pittsford Ridge.
 Like Warner, the thought of reinforcements must have crossed Francis’ mind for two militia regiments were only two miles south down the road, well within the sound of musket fire.
 The battle had been raging for just over an hour with no let up.
 Surely, as soon as it became obvious that the rear guard was being attacked, the militia would have lit out to help.
 They would arrive shortly if not already engaged.
 In the heat of battle, Francis had no way of knowing that the road to Castle Town had been cut off by the flanking grenadier.
 He also could not have known the militiaman’s desire to save themselves before their fellow countrymen.

-No American reinforcements.
+No American Reinforcements

 St. Clair’s aides, Livingston and Dunn, had galloped north to order the militia north to the rear guard’s aid.
 As they drew close to the militiamen’s camp, they were met with men under arms, marching with all speed, towards them – not north to the sounds of battle, but running from it to the safety of the main army at Castle Town.
 Warner’s memoirs and regimental returns indicate that the two militia units were commanded by Colonel Benjamin Bellows of New Hampshire and possibly Colonel Benjamin Simonds of Massachusetts who was with Warner at Ticonderoga and later remained in the Bennington area.
 The two riders spotted Colonel Bellows and informed him of Gen. St. Clair’s order to assist the rear guard.
 Try as he might, he was helpless to turn the men around as overwhelming fear drove them south.
 Livingston described Bellows’ forlorn efforts writing, “an unaccountable panic had seized his men, and no commands or entreaties had any effect on them.”
 Since there was no stopping the fleeing militiamen, the two aides pointed their mounts north and spurring them to the sound of muskets.